The Current Trend in U.S. News Reporting Raises Serious Concerns

 Tseng is worried about the future of American society.
 As a beacon of freedom, including freedom of the press, the United States is under attack and freedom of the public is at risk, she added.

-For example, CNN claimed that Federal Election Commission Chairperson Ellen Weintraub announced that Biden had won and denied the existence of election fraud.
+For example, CNN claimed that Federal Election Commission Chairperson Ellen Weintraub announced that the democratic candidate had won and denied the existence of election fraud.
 The fact is that Ellen Weintraub was a former chair, while current chair Trey Trainor had already acknowledged election fraud.

 Another example is a report from the Washington Post on the United States Postal Service whistleblower Richard Hopkins from the swing state of Pennsylvania, claiming he had voluntarily withdrawn his sworn affidavit.
 ABC, AP, and The Guardian also reported this.
 The reality is that, USPS agents had talked with him for four hours in efforts to force him to withdraw the affidavit.